gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

   For arrays, the alignment is equal to the alignment of the component type for the normal case where no packing or component size is given.
-If the array is packed, and the packing is effective (see separate section on packed arrays), then the alignment will be one for long packed arrays, or arrays whose length is not known at compile time.
-For short packed arrays, which are handled internally as modular types, the alignment will be as described for primitive types, e.g., a packed array of length 31 bits will have an object size of four bytes, and an alignment of 4.
+If the array is packed, and the packing is effective (see separate section on packed arrays), then the alignment will be either 4, 2 or 1 for long packed arrays or arrays whose length is not known at compile time, depending on whether the component size is divisible by 4, 2 or is odd.
+For short packed arrays, which are handled internally as modular types, the alignment will be as described for elementary types, e.g. a packed array of length 31 bits will have an object size of four bytes, and an alignment of 4.

 * *Records*.